gmpentaxfan/Wifi_Checker/README.md

 Program.cs is setup to only allow one instance at a time.
 See https://github.com/gmpentaxfan/Wifi_Checker/blob/master/Wifi%20Checker%20Upload.png for some screenshots of the program in use.

+This is my second C## project and first time uploading to GitHub.